adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 Most founders simply end up "putting out fires", convinced that their *"busyness"* is a sign of their proficiency as a leader, blindly ignorant of the real causes for their floundering startup.

 One part of our culture I was very proud of at [Teknically](/project/teknically-webplio???!!) was both Brandon and my unyielding desire to keep reading and learning.
-We each read through nearly 1 book per month on topics from [startup financing](/blog/7-personal-lessons-from-founding-a-startup/) to C.S.
+We each read through 1 book per month on topics from [startup financing](/blog/7-personal-lessons-from-founding-a-startup/) to C.S.
 Lewis to UX design theory.

 Regular reading gave us new ideas and perspectives to bounce off each other.
-With something other than our startup to think about, reading helped us stay sane as founders.
+With something other than our startup to think about, nightly and lunch reading also helped us stay sane as founders!

 Consider the Following
 ---